professormahi/awesome-ubuntu-apps/README.md

 # PDF and Document Readers
 - [Okular](https://okular.kde.org/) - The Universal Document Viewer; Multi-platform, fast and packed with features, Okular allows you to read PDF documents, comics and EPub books, browse images, visualize Markdown documents, and much more.

+# Screenshots and Screencasts
+- [Flameshot](https://flameshot.org/) - Powerful, yet simple to use open-source screenshot software.

 # Ulauncher Extensions
 - [Fuzzy Finder](https://github.com/hillaryychan/ulauncher-fzf) - Find files and directories in Ulauncher using fzf (and fd)